DerrickDarrell/Creality-Ender-3-V3-SE-KE/SE+KE Y Rails Conversion/README.md

 For those installing the rails in the SE, you will need to print the alternate rail adapter.
 The main plate could hit the rear post before activating the endstop switch.

+You will not lose any Z travel with this mod.

 If you like my work consider [buying me a ko-fi](https://ko-fi.com/derrickdarrell) ☕😊 Your support is greatly appreciated.

 Also consider joining our [Discord](https://discord.gg/d3vil-design)